kerrygendreau/Newt-TTX-Resistance/README.md

 Coding sequence alignment for exon 26 of only Nav1.4 (**Fig. 2** in Gendreau et al. (2021)) can be downloaded here: [*SCN4A* exon 26 CDS alignment](SCN4A_exon26_RAxML_Tree.fasta)

+Code for trimming species phylogeny and estimating ultrametric trees for visualization in **Figs. 3, 5, and S10 ** can be found here: [Code for trimming phylogeny](amphibian_time_tree.R)

 ### 2. Evolutionary rates and selection with PAML